glenn20/mpremote-path/README.md

 MPath.connect("u0")               # Use device attached to /dev/ttyUSB0

-# Make a local copy of a directory
+# Make a local copy of a directory on the host computer
 rcopy(Path("app"), Path("../app-backup"))

-# Copy local directory to the micropython board
+# Copy local directory from computer to serial-attached micropython board
 rcopy(Path("app"), MPath("/lib/app"))

 # Copy a directory from the micropython board to the local disk